Let’s cut to the chase … I love a good chase scene in a movie, but it’s usually cars, cars and more cars.

 8 Arnold Schwarzenegger’s motorcycle chase in The Terminator 2: Judgment Day (1991) is famous because he’s riding a Fat Boy which makes an amazing 4m jump in the LA sewers.
 The bike was suspended by wires, but it still makes an incredible stunt.
 The bike is now in the Milwaukee Harley museum.
 Read my story here.

-9 Mission Impossible 2 (2000) in Australia with Tom Cruise on a Triumph Speed Triple being chased by a baddie on a Triumph Sprint on the tar and dirt.
+9 Mission Impossible 2 (2000) in Australia with Tom Cruise on a Triumph Speed Triple being chased by a baddie on a Triumph Daytona on the tar and dirt.
 This is notable for the “quick tyre change” to knobbies midway through the chase!
 I also like Tom’s Ducati Hypermotard ride in Knight and Day (2010).

 10 The Matrix Reloaded (2003) features a beautiful Ducati 996 stolen off the back of a truck and ridden mainly the wrong way through freeway traffic with a pillion.
 A fair bit of CGI, but still lovely watching that Ducati in action.

 11 I know we only said 10, but we had to include another Bond entry with Roger Moore.
 In For Your Eyes Only (1981), Bond is chased down a ski slope by baddies with machine guns on their trail bike handlebars.
 The best part is the ride down a luge run.